 This consensus between anthropological observation and science is the best framework to make wise choices concerning what to eat and what not to eat.
 For example, with such a framework, we can make a better choice of greatly limiting honey consumption even if it was available to some of our ancestors or even enjoyed in greater amounts by some groups like the Hadza.
 The fact that some of our ancestors enjoyed it doesn’t make fructose better for our livers.

-The next time you ask yourself if a food is healthy or not, consider the potential toxins in that food as well as its nutritious value.
-Healthy food is not toxic and nutritious.
+The next time you ask yourself if a food is healthy or not, consider the potential toxins in that food as well as its nutritional value.
+Healthy food is non-toxic and nutritious.
 The main toxins today are from seed oils, fructose, grains and legumes.